bwswedberg/tilebelt-wgs84/README.md

 ---|---
-tileToGeoJSON(tile) | Get a geojson representation of a tile tileToBBox(tile) | Get the bbox of a tile bboxToTiles(bbox, z) | Gets tiles needed to cover a bbox getChildren(tile) | Get the 4 tiles one zoom level higher (2 tiles at zoom 0) getParent(tile) | Get the tile one zoom level lower getSiblings(tile) | Get the 3 sibling tiles for a tile (1 sibling at zoom 0)
+tileToGeoJSON(tile) | Get a geojson representation of a tile tileToBBox(tile) | Get the bbox of a tile bboxToTiles(bbox, zoom) | Gets tiles needed to cover a bbox getChildren(tile) | Get the 4 tiles one zoom level higher (2 tiles at zoom 0) getParent(tile) | Get the tile one zoom level lower getSiblings(tile) | Get the 3 sibling tiles for a tile (1 sibling at zoom 0)